mpl/rackspace_devex_jobs/polyglot-software-engineer.md

 * Experience with configuration automation tools such as Ansible, Puppet and/or Chef or similar technologies
 * Ability to handle multiple tasks and prioritize work in order to maintain required productivity levels
 * An interest in expanding technical knowledge
-* Prior experience and a willingness to participate in open source projects.
 * An ability to write clear, concise and effective developer documentation.

 ### Responsibilities